giuseppeceravolo/giuseppeceravolo.github.io/_posts/2020-03-04-select-a-random-number-from-stream-with-o1-space.md

  - if the picked random number is equal to stream[i], in other words in case *rnd = up_to*, then we replace the previous result, meaning the previously picked random number, with up_to
  - if the picked random number is not equal to stream[i], then we keep the previously picked random number

-Now we need to prove that this code is able to pick every element in the stream with 1/n probability, where n is the number of items seen so far.
+Now we need to **prove that this code is able to pick every element in the stream with 1/n probability, where n is the number of items seen so far**.

-To simplify proof, let us first consider when the *last element* is processed and its probability of being picked.
+To simplify proof, **let us first consider when the **last element** is processed and its probability of being picked.
-The last element, stream[n], replaces the previously-stored result with 1/n probability: only when the random number generated within the function is equal to stream[n].
+The last element, stream[n], replaces the previously-stored result with *1/n probability*: only when the random number generated within the function is equal to stream[n].

-Next, let us consider when the *second-last element* is processed and its total probability of being picked.
+Next, **let us consider when the second-last element** is processed and its total probability of being picked.
-When the second-last element, stream[n-1], is processed the first time, namely when the for loop runs for i = n-2, the probability that it replaces the previous result is **1/(n-1)** for the reason discussed for last element in stream (see above).
+When the second-last element, stream[n-1], is processed the first time, namely when the for loop runs for i = n-2, the probability that it replaces the previous result is *1/(n-1)* for the reason discussed for last element in stream (see above).
-When the second-last element, stream[n-1], is processed the second and last time, namely when the for loop runs for i = n-1, the probability that it stays as result is **(n-1)/n**: only when the random number generated within the function is not equal to stream[n].
+When the second-last element, stream[n-1], is processed the second and last time, namely when the for loop runs for i = n-1, the probability that it stays as result is *(n-1)/n*: only when the random number generated within the function is not equal to stream[n].
-So the total probability that the second-last element is picked is **1/(n-1) \* (n-1)/n]** which is equal to 1/n.
+So the total probability that the second-last element is picked is *1/(n-1) x (n-1)/n]* which is equal to *1/n*.

-Similarly, we can prove for third-last element and all the others.
+Similarly, **we can prove for third-last element and all the others**.

 # Conclusions